Georg Wilhelm Steller: Biography

 Based on these and other observations, Steller later wrote De Bestiis Marinis ('On the Beasts of the Sea'), describing the fauna of the island, including the northern fur seal, the sea otter, Steller sea lion, Steller's sea cow, Steller's eider and the spectacled cormorant.
 Steller claimed the only recorded sighting of the marine cryptid Steller's sea ape.

-In early 1742, the crew used salvaged material from the St. Peter to construct a new vessel to return to Avacha Bay and nicknamed it The Bering.
-Steller spent the next two years exploring the Kamchatka peninsula.
-Because of his sympathies for the native Kamchatkans, he was accused of fomenting rebellion and was recalled to Saint Petersburg.
-At one point he was put under arrest and made to return to Irkutsk for a hearing.
-He was freed and again turned west toward St. Petersburg, but along the way he came down with a fever and died at Tyumen.

-His journals, which reached the academy and were later published by Peter Simon Pallas, were used by other explorers of the North Pacific, including Captain Cook.

 Discoveries and namesakes

 Georg Steller described a number of animals and plants, some of which bear his name, either in the common name or scientific: